robinhilliard/pipes/README.md

         print [1, 2, 3] >> sum  # prints 6
 ```

-There should be a small amount of processing overhead the first time the
+Normally there should be a small amount of processing overhead only the first time the
+function is called due to the function being recompiled and cached.
+If you call the
+decorator like this: `@pipes(False)` you can force a recompile, which may be useful
-function is called, otherwise there should be no difference to the
+if you are redefining an existing function in the shell.
+Otherwise there should be
-conventionally nested call code.
+no difference to the performance of the conventionally nested call code.

 This is initial alpha code.
 It has been tested on Python 2.7.14 and 3.6.5 using
 simple functions.
 Source line attributes are preserved so debuggers should be